 - adaptation (how to properly convert measurements or write telephone numbers)

-- localization (different product names depending on country, etc.)
+- localisation (different product names depending on country, etc.)

 - customer’s preferences (terms or expressions to avoid or use)